dapr/docs/daprdocs/content/en/developing-applications/building-blocks/distributed-lock/howto-use-distributed-lock.md

 The diagram below shows two instances of the same application acquiring a lock, where one instance is successful and the other is denied.

 <img src="/images/building-block-lock-example.png" width=1000 alt="The diagram below shows two instances of the same application acquiring a lock, where one instance is successful and the other is denied">

 The diagram below shows two instances of the same application, where one instance releases the lock and the other instance is then able to acquire the lock.

 <img src="/images/building-block-lock-unlock-example.png" width=1000 alt="Diagram showing releasing a lock from multiple instances of same application">

+The diagram below shows two instances of different applications, acquiring different locks on the same resource.

 <img src="/images/building-block-lock-multiple-example.png" width=1000 alt="The diagram below shows two instances of different applications, acquiring different locks on the same resource">

 ### Configure a lock component